MattMills/stellarstellaris-win/README.md

 This is in a very early alpha stage, it currently doesn't do much of anything.

-Currently supported in version v0.0.6-alpha:
+Currently supported in version v0.1.1-alpha:
- * Windows Steam 3.7.4
+ * Windows Steam (should support any current version)
- * Windows GOG 3.7.4
+ * Windows GOG (should support any current version)

 # NEED BETA TESTERS, JOIN DISCORD!